-- Firefox has numerous extensions dedicated to child protection from harmful content.
+- Parental control is not a built-in feature for Firefox, but it has numerous extensions dedicated to child protection from harmful content.

 - Add to Firefox the Family Filter extension or another, and choose which sites are blocked.

 - You can find in our list other browsers with similar add-ons and extensions with the same child protection purpose.